Do Your Part to Help Stop the Spread of COVID-19 by Staying at Home As Much As Possible.

 Practice Social Distancing.

-- If you have to go out for essential things like grocery shopping or medical care, stay at least 6 feet away from others.
+- If you have to go out, stay at least 6 feet away from others.

 For additional information see Practicing Social Distancing During COVID-19